Saad-Azi/AI-powered-resume-screening-with-UI/README.md

 This project is an AI-powered resume screening application that provides a user-friendly interface (UI) for screening resumes using an AI model.
 The app is split into two main components:

-1. **UI (Frontend)**: Provides a user interface for interacting with the resume screening tool.
+1. UI (Frontend): Provides a user interface for interacting with the resume screening tool.
-2. **Backend**: Contains the AI-powered resume screening logic, wrapped in a Docker container.
+2. Backend: Contains the AI-powered resume screening logic, wrapped in a Docker container.

 ## Project Structure

 The project is divided into two main folders:

-- `resume-screening-ui`: Contains the frontend/UI of the application.
+- resume-screening-ui: Contains the frontend/UI of the application.
-- `resume-screening`: Contains the backend logic and a Dockerfile to build the application backend.
+- resume-screening: Contains the backend logic and a Dockerfile to build the application backend.

 ## Getting Started